BeMoreKinky Logo

 How to Meet and Find Swingers Near You

 Looking to rate different group play ideas with your partner?
 The BeMoreKinky app lets you negotiate over 50 group play activities (from MMF to FFM, to cuckolding, to webcamming) to help you and your partners discover what excites you most!
+In our data from 11,000+ couples, group play activities carry roughly 1.6 times the curiosity rate of any other category on the platform.
+That tells us a lot of couples are actively exploring what swinging might look like for them, even if they haven't taken the leap yet.

 Two couples sitting at a restaurant discussing swinging lifestyle